 Enclosure – The covering or wrapping of friable asbestos-containing material in, under or behind air-tight barriers.

-Engage – The phrase "engage in . . . the business of Asbestos Abatement, Consultation, Training, or Analytical Service " includes, but is not limited to, advertising Asbestos services, offering advice or training and/or submitting bids for projects where the majority of the contract-value is represented by requirements authorized by this regulation
+Engage – The phrase "engage in . . . the business of Asbestos Abatement, Consultation, Training, or Analytical Service " includes, but is not limited to, advertising Asbestos services, offering advice or training and/or submitting bids for projects where the majority of the contract-value is represented by requirements authorized by this regulation.

 Entity – Any partnership, firm, association, corporation, sole proprietorship or any other business concern, state or local government agency or institution or political subdivisions or authorities thereof, or any religious, social or union organization, whether operated for profit or otherwise.